connorwstein/go-is-is/README.txt

-Project
-- Use containers to represent IS-IS nodes and implement the IS-IS protocol
-- Examine performance with many goroutines handling communication per interface
-- Send IS-IS packets inside raw ethernet frames between the containers
-- Send configuration in via gRPC
-- Docker-compose to bring up the topology
-- Docker containers are connected initially via the docker bridge so all containers are reachable  i.e. one big LAN by default
-- Can use a bunch of custom defined networks and have nodes members of various networks to create a topology which will be learned dynamically via IS-IS, handling container failures etc. To start we'll use 3 nodes and 2 networks, where one node is an intermediate hop between the other two:
+This project is an implementation of a subset of the IS-IS protocol.
+There may be slight deviations from the actual RFC as it is more of an exploration of golang rather than anything like a piece of production software.

+Traditional implementations use only a handful of threads as each one eats up something on the order of a few MB of memory.
+In C, having a thread per interface is out of the question because large routers can have thousands of interfaces which would mean GB of memory, but in golang it should be possible to have a goroutine per interface and not use a ton of memory.

+The nodes are represented by docker containers and a topology can be brought up with docker-compose.
+Node configuration and state queries are accepted through gRPC.
+Docker containers are placed in separate networks and then the topology is learned though IS-IS.
+The test topology uses 3 nodes and 2 networks:

+       net1         net2
 node1 <----> node2 <----> node3

 Node 1 and 3 are members of two different networks and node 2 is a member of both with two virtual ethernet interfaces.
 The test client node which pushes the config in is a member of both networks so it can reach all nodes.

-- Docker-machine settings needed for this to work (without this the ethernet frames get dropped by the docker linux bridge) --> see config_docker_machine.sh
+Since IS-IS frames are embedded directly in layer 2 packets with no layer 3 header, special settings are required for the linux kernel.
+See config_docker_machine.sh for details.

 USAGE:
 Topology bring up: